Trickster: Native American tradition

 While the trickster crosses various cultural traditions, there are significant differences between tricksters from different parts of the world:

 Many native traditions held clowns and tricksters as essential to any contact with the sacred.
 People could not pray until they had laughed, because laughter opens and frees from rigid preconception.
 Humans had to have tricksters within the most sacred ceremonies for fear that they forget the sacred comes through upset, reversal, surprise.
 The trickster in most native traditions is essential to creation, to birth.

 Native American tricksters should not be confused with the European fictional picaro.
 One of the most important distinctions is that "we can see in the Native American trickster an openness to life's multiplicity and paradoxes largely missing in the modern Euro-American moral tradition".
 In some stories, the Native American trickster is foolish; other times wise.
 He can be a hero in one tale and a villain in the next.

 In many Native American and First Nations mythologies, the Coyote spirit (Southwestern United States) or Raven spirit (Pacific Northwest) stole fire from the gods (stars, moon, and/or sun).
 Both are usually seen as jokesters and pranksters.
 In Native American creation stories, when Coyote teaches humans how to catch salmon, he makes the first fish weir out of logs and branches.

 Wakdjunga in Winnebago mythology is an example of the trickster archetype.

 Wisakedjak (Wìsakedjàk in Algonquin, Wīsahkēcāhk(w) in Cree and Wiisagejaak in Oji-Cree) is a trickster figure in Algonquin and Chipewyan Storytelling.

+Nanabozho or Nanabush is a combined trickster spirit and culture hero in Anishinaabe aadizookaan (traditional storytelling), particularly among the Ojibwe of North America.